cvanhorn293/ne-volleyball-landing-page/README.md

 This will show the different changes done for the application.
 This will include assignment specific changes, what the assignment was, and when it was due.
 It will also have non-specific assignment updates that were done to make the landing page.

+## Nov 10, 2025

+- Added sponsors + footer components
+- Updated nav to be fixed on both desktop/mobile
+- Added more global colors
+- Updated HTML to be semantic
+- Updated components to be semantic
+- Split nav into own header.jsx for semantic HTML

 ## Nov 9/10, 2025

 - Updated schedule component to start the initial slide at the index of a time that's not null